 Dr. Heinemann was a research professor of material sciences at Stanford University and published his book as an outgrowth of traveling the globe researching orbs.
 In his mind, the most compelling evidence for the existence of an orb is that they "show up in certain strategic photos and strategic positions within a photo."
-He adds that laws of thermodynamics supports energy representing itself as a sphere as a matter of non-solid projection.
-There are; however, many proclaimed orbs of a shaft-like or other irregular shapes.
+He adds that laws of thermodynamics support energy representing itself as a sphere as a matter of non-solid projection.
+There are, however, many proclaimed orbs of shaft-like or other irregular shapes.

 At the end of my research, I could not form any definitive conclusions about orbs.
-I did feel the scientific evidence was somewhat shallow as it could not explain the nuances associated with differing light and conditions, nor could it explain orbs caught on video.
-I also thought the paranormal evidence was unprovable but that's the nature of the supernatural to begin with.
+I did feel the scientific evidence was somewhat shallow as it could not explain the nuances associated with different light and conditions, nor could it explain orbs caught on video.
+I also thought the paranormal evidence was unprovable, but that's the nature of the supernatural, to begin with.
 I found a lot of discussion about orbs on websites devoted to supporting orbs, but not many photographs were offered up for proper scrutiny.
 The best case for orbs seemed to be videos along with the writings of Heinemann and Rivers.

 What struck me as authentic were cases where the orb was somehow consistent with a personal attestation.
 This seemed to line up with Dr. Heinemann's assertion that when facts are coupled with an orb depicted in a video or photograph, they do seem to become 'real.'

 An intuitive astrologer named Tanaaz says that we should rely on several factors in making a decision about the authenticity of orbs:

 - Use your intuition to determine if a spirit's energy is present or not.